wing5wong/artisan-whs-static/source/_news/2020-11-05_great-results-for-the-secondary-schools-target-shooting-competition.md

 **4th Hayley Bardell, Tanysha-Rochelle Jones, Michael Sturdee**

-Well done to our WHS Smallbore Rifle Shooting teams who competed at the New Zealand Secondary Schools Postal Shooting Competition and James Gray being awarded Overall Top Boy!
+Well done to our WHS Smallbore Rifle Shooting teams who competed at the New Zealand Secondary Schools Postal Shooting Competition.

+Special mention to James Gray being awarded Overall Top Boy and making the 2020 Secondary School New Zealand Team and the North Island Team!

 Coach Graeme Simpson was really impressed with the result and their efforts.

 Great work from everyone!!  🙂 💛💚